oscal-compass/compliance-trestle/README.md

 - Passcode: 233140

-- **Note**: Use the passcode above to login.
-If you want also you can login to Zoom using another account like Google, Facebook
+- **Note**: Use the passcode above to login to Zoom (or you can login to Zoom using another account like Google, Facebook)

 **What**: Meeting agenda and notes [Google Docs](https://docs.google.com/document/d/1z9xvt-Z97j4CtEH1-nR9sMWul7jQkUi_fNY7BdMPgxM/edit#heading=h.nohkp1kbeduj)